simplex-chat/simplex-chat/docs/guide/secret-groups.md

 # Secret groups

 Secret groups are anonymous and private; they are designed to be hard to track by outsiders.
-Every message and file gets sent separately to every member in the group, which makes secret groups only fit for smaller groups with less than 100 members.
+Every message and file gets sent separately to each member of the group, which makes secret groups only fit for smaller groups with less than 100 members.

 ## Member roles and permissions